LibrariesHacked/librarieshacked.github.io/_posts/2024-01-08-library-data-storytelling.md

 - to be engaging and entertaining to a wide audience
 - to contain new insight that can help public libraries make data-informed decisions
-- to be repeatable and openly available to be built upon
+- to be repeatable and openly available to build upon

 ## What is a data story?

-A data story is telling something new and interesting with library data.
-It could be which communities within a library service read different types of books, which demographics use (or don't use) our libraries, or how the weather affects library visits.
+A data story is creating a narrative using data.
+It could be something like a look at which communities read different types of books, which demographics use (or don't use) our libraries, or how the weather affects library visits.
 Let's discuss ideas.

 ## What will the output be?

-The set of stories (like case studies) will be made available in physical form.
-This could be a book, magazine, newspaper, or even set of postcards.
+The set of stories will be made available in physical form.
+This could be a book, magazine, newspaper, or even postcards.
 Whatever ends up being most accessible and engaging.

-For wider reach they will also all be published as openly licensed content in a custom website.

 ## Who should get involved?